Bid Plus: Early history

-Prior to the launch of the channel, the format of rising price auctions were first available on Bid (Bid-Up.TV at the time) between its launch in October 2000 and January 2005.
-However, when the channel changed its format to focus primarily on falling price auctions, the Speed Auctions became pre-recorded.
-In July 2005, Speed Auction TV launched, which took an all responsibility for the rising price auctions.
-As a response, the "Speed Auctions" slot on Bid TV was axed.
-Since then, Bid TV has no longer shown rising price auctions.

 The flip of the arrow

 In October 2005, the format of the channel was changed to purely focusing on falling price auctions.
 However, unlike Price-Drop TV and Bid TV, the channel sold its lots with a smaller quantity in each auction and in a shorter period of time, justifying the word "speed" in its name.
 The live broadcasting hours were still the same as the previous rising price format, and the pre-recorded slots were still being filled in with rising price auctions.

 On 3 March 2006, it returned to its original rising price auction format.
 The hours were unchanged and pre-recorded slots are still filled with rising price auctions.

 The channel changed its format for a 2nd time to falling priced auctions on 26 March 2008.
 It was also the day when Speed Auction TV extended its live broadcast hours.
 They were available live Wednesdays to Mondays 7:45am to 1:30am and Tuesdays from 1:30pm to 1:30am, with the channel showing Screenshop during its downtime.
 The channel continued to sell a variety of products continuously throughout the day, without any particular themes shows.
 Since then, the channel has no longer shown any live or pre-recorded rising price auctions.

-Summer 2009
+Reformatting

 In Summer 2009, it operated like its sister channels by selling products through themed hours meaning there were more similar products being sold during a time.
 Some of the themes included Electrical Store, Jewellery Extravaganza, Outlet Live, Fashion Store and Home Makeover.
 Sometimes the themes last up to four hours.
 In November 2009, the whole of the output on the channel was based on Outlet Live meaning the price went to a clearance price with quantities much lower than usual.
 Although after the Christmas period, they returned to their normal falling price auctions.